nopaniers/nopaniers.github.io/docs/_posts/2024-07-14-rulebased.md

 incorporated into Russia, putting them at direct odds with Putin's view.

-Article 1, Chapter 1 of the UN Charter, agreed to by Russia, China and the United States along with the original 50 signatories, and today seen and formally accepted by almost every nation on earth, is to:
+Article 1, Chapter 1 of the UN Charter, originally agreed to by Russia, China and the United States along with 50 signatories, and today seen and formally accepted by almost every nation on earth, agrees to:

 > To develop friendly relations among nations based on respect for the
 > principle of equal rights and **self-determination of peoples**, and